phonegap/phonegap-docs/docs-phonegap/en/edge/guide/overview/index.md

 ## Basic Components

-Cordova applications rely on a common `config.xml` file that provides information about the app and specifies parameters affecting how it works, such as whether it responds to orientation shifts.
+PhoneGap applications rely on a common `config.xml` file that provides information about the app and specifies parameters affecting how it works, such as whether it responds to orientation shifts.
 This file adheres to the W3C's